elkuku/iitc-theme-template/setup.md

 ### 1. Edit `plugin.json`

 This file is responsible for the plugin.
-You have to change the following items:
+Change the following items to fit your needs:

-* `<NAME>` Replace this with the "name" of your plugin.<br>
+* `<NAME>` - Replace this with the "name" of your plugin.<br>
 e.g.: `"name": "IITC plugin: TcTheme-YourTheme",`<br>
-The same for `id` (don't use spaces).
+The same for `id`.
+(Don't use spaces and don't remove the "TcTheme" part).
 * `<AUTHOR>` - your name.
 * The `downloadURL` key:<br>
 `<OWNER>` and `<REPO>` are referring to the owner and repository on GitHub.<br>
-`<PLUGIN_NAME>` copy the whole `id` field from above.
+`<PLUGIN_NAME>` - copy the whole `id` field from above.

 OK.
 This was the hardest part.
-Only one more json file to edit and we are done with the setup.
+Only one more file to edit and we are done with the setup.
 I promise :wink:

 ### 2. Edit `meta.json`